Start with a cage containing five monkeys. Inside the cage hang a banana on a string and place a set of stairs under it.

 Have you ever been in an environment where things are done a certain way only because “…it’s always been done that way“…?
-Or, perhaps, are you leading that environment?
+Or, perhaps, you are the one leading that type of environment?

 Moving the thought from the group to the individual: What things do you personally do primarily because that’s the way it was done before you?
 Could it be that that’s the way you were taught?
 Or, you’ve simply recreated the same performance environment you played in?

-The thought that we coach the way we were coached has been one that I wrestle with quite a bit.
+The thought that we coach the way we were coached is one that I wrestle with quite a bit.
 And then, recently, a close friend took it a step further when he said to me, “We coach the way we were parented.”

-["Wow!"
-I thought.
-I've never even taken it there.
-That's a whole other level of deep that I'm going to leave to Freud-ists to dissect.]
+[“Wow!”
+That’s a whole other level of deep.
+I’ll it to leave to Freud-ists to dissect that one.]

 I do believe, though, as teacher-coaches we must become implicitly aware of our style of coaching and begin to understand whether it is best suited to the age and stage of athlete that you work with.